Career and Technical Education at Morton East

 CREDIT: 1.0

-TYPE: Honors
+TYPE: Elective/Honors

-PREREQUISITE: One year of Principles of Engineering
+PREREQUISITE: One year of INTRODUCTION TO ENGINEERING DESIGN

 OFFERED: One year course